Companies are fighting each other over who gets to hire the best accounting analyst.

 The biggest mistake applicants make here is this listing generic skills.

-They look on Google for a list of skills they to add to their resume.
+They look on Google for a list of skills to add to their resume.
 Then they copy-paste a few ones and move to writing the next section.

 The rest of their resumes won't matter because this section has already put an end to their job hunt.